Keto Pecan Praline Bark

 15 Easy Keto friendly dinners made in 30 minutes or less!

-overhead view of Keto Pecan Praline Bark on white plate
+holding up small piece of Keto Pecan Praline Bark

 *Exact measurements are listed in the recipe card below.